freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Block.md

 ## Block Class

-The class which represents a block of experimental trials as a collection of `Trial` objects.
+This class represents a block of experimental trials as a collection of `Trial` objects.

 ```csharp
 public class Block